-- \ Less than 1% - (1)
+Less than 1%

-Includes 1,197,403 shares of common stock issuable upon exercise of stock options.
+- (1) Includes 1,741,378 shares of common stock issuable upon exercise of stock options.
 The outstanding shares are held by The Vincent S. Johnson and Sabrina M. Johnson Family Trust dated February 14, 2005.
-Ms. Johnson is the cotrustee of such trust and has shared investment and dispositive power over such shares.

-- (2) Includes 416,624 shares of common stock issuable upon exercise of stock options.
+Ms. Johnson is the cotrustee of such trust and has shared investment and dispositive power over such shares. - Ms. Walters-Hoffert was our former Chief Financial Officer.
+She resigned from that position effective January 26, 2024.
+The number of shares shown as beneficially owned by Ms. Walters-Hoffert includes 584,082 shares of common stock issuable upon exercise of stock options.
 The outstanding shares are held by The Lisa Walters-Hoffert Survivor's Trust dated October 31, 2002.
-Ms. Walters-Hoffert is the trustee of such trust and has sole investment and dispositive power over such shares. - Includes 466,624 shares of common stock issuable upon exercise of stock options. - Includes 135,500 shares of common stock issuable upon exercise of stock options. - (5) Includes 158,000 shares of common stock issuable upon exercise of stock options. - (6) Includes 165,300 shares of common stock issuable upon exercise of stock options. - Includes 158,000 shares of common stock issuable upon exercise of stock options.
+Ms. Walters-Hoffert is the trustee of such trust and has sole investment and dispositive power over such shares.
+On January 26, 2024, Ms. Walters-Hoffert retired from all positions with the Company. - Mr. Fair was our former Chief Commercial Officer.
+He resigned from that position effective April 1, 2024.
+The number of shares shown as beneficially owned by Mr. Fair consists of 607,291 shares of common stock issuable upon exercise of stock options. - (4) Consists of 135,500 shares of common stock issuable upon exercise of stock options. - (5) Consists of 158,000 shares of common stock issuable upon exercise of stock options. - Consists of 165,300 shares of common stock issuable upon exercise of stock options. - (7) Includes 158,000 shares of common stock issuable upon exercise of stock options.
 The outstanding shares are held by the Matz Trust Dated December 20, 1999.
-Mr. Matz is the co-trustee of such trust and has shared investment and dispositive power over such shares. - Includes 68,000 shares of common stock issuable upon exercise of stock options. - (9) Includes 165,301 shares of common stock issuable upon exercise of stock options.
+Mr. Matz is the co-trustee of such trust and has shared investment and dispositive power over such shares. - (8) Consists of 83,000 shares of common stock issuable upon exercise of stock options. - (9) Includes 163,922 shares of common stock issuable upon exercise of stock options.
 The outstanding shares are held by William and Marisa Rastetter Trustees of the Rastetter Family Trust U/A Dated 09/02/2010.
 Dr. Rastetter is the cotrustee of such trust and has shared investment and dispositive power over such shares. - (10) Includes 160,200 shares of common stock issuable upon exercise of stock options.
 The outstanding shares are held by the Robin J. Steele Trust DTD 1/30/2015.
-Ms. Steele is the trustee of such trust and has sole investment and dispositive power over such shares. - Includes 3,090,952 shares of common stock issuable upon exercise of stock options.
-The members of this group are our three current executive officers (Ms. Johnson, Ms. Walters-Hoffert and Mr. Fair) and our seven non-employee directors (Drs.
+Ms. Steele is the trustee of such trust and has sole investment and dispositive power over such shares. - (11) Includes 2,965,382 shares of common stock issuable upon exercise of stock options.
+The members of this group are our two current executive officers (Ms. Johnson and Ms. Haring-Layton) and our seven non-employee directors (Drs.
 Blanchard, Grossman, Kelley, Ononye-Onyia, and Rastetter, Mr. Matz, and Ms. Steele).